scottkuhl/awesome-winui/README.md

 * [WinUI](https://microsoft.github.io/microsoft-ui-xaml/) - ![GitHub stars](https://img.shields.io/github/stars/microsoft/microsoft-ui-xaml?style=flat-square&cacheSeconds=604800) ![GitHub last commit](https://img.shields.io/github/last-commit/microsoft/microsoft-ui-xaml?style=flat-square&cacheSeconds=86000) Official documentation of WinUI.

+* [Fluent Design System](https://www.microsoft.com/design/fluent/#/windows) - Make your apps feel as though they were designed with every Windows device in mind—PCs, phones, Xbox One, HoloLens, and more.
+Find the documentation, tools, and samples you need to get your apps published to the Microsoft Store.

 * [Microsoft Learn](https://docs.microsoft.com/en-us/learn/) - Whether you're just starting or an experienced professional, Microsoft's hands-on approach helps you arrive at your goals faster, with more confidence and at your own pace.

 * [UWP Community](https://uwpcommunity.com/) - The homepage for the unofficial Discord server.